stanxaf/eco-design-system-2/REGISTRY_INTEGRATION.md

 This guide explains how to integrate the DTN Design System Registry with your React project using Tailwind CSS v3+.

-## 🚀 Quick Start (Recommended)
+## 🚀 Quick Start (Recommended - Works with ALL React Frameworks)

-The fastest way to get started is to copy components directly from the source.
+The **manual installation approach** is the most reliable method that works with **ANY React framework** (Create React App, Vite, Next.js, etc.).
 This bypasses registry complexity and gives you immediate results.

 ### Prerequisites